Osteopathic Tribute Scholarship

 The recipient of the Outstanding Scholar Award, which is presented in recognition of the Foundation’s current Outstanding Physician honoree, receives a $10,000 scholarship to be used during his/her fourth year of study.
 The recipient of Osteopathic Tribute Scholarship receives and award of $5,000 to be used during his/her fourth year of study.
 Scholarship recipients are recognized by the Foundation’s Board of Directors in December of their award year.

 2022 Osteopathic Tribute Scholarships

 The Osteopathic Founders Foundation’s Tribute Scholars are recognized annually for high academic achievement, outstanding college ambassadorship, and meaningful community service.
 These highly competitive awards are granted to two students, chosen from among the top 20% of the third year class at Oklahoma State University College of Osteopathic Medicine.
 It is a challenging task for the Scholarship Committee to review the impressive accomplishments of these young student doctors.

-The recipient of the 2021 Osteopathic Founders Foundation Outstanding Scholar Award is Mopileola Tomi Adewumi.
-Originally from a rural community in Nigeria, Tomi had a dream of becoming a physician.
-After receiving a degree in Human Physiology, he moved to the U.S. where he earned degrees in Biomedical Sciences and Healthcare Administration at Oklahoma State University, before being accepted into medical school.
+The recipient of the 2022 Osteopathic Founders Foundation Outstanding Scholar Award is Adam Warren.
+Prior to being accepted into medical school he earned his Doctor of Pharmacy from the University of Oklahoma and worked as a pharmacist for eleven years.
 He has received numerous awards and scholarships, has held many leadership roles and is very engaged in community service projects.

 |2012||Kyle F. Summers||Jessee K. Bustinza|